NightOwl888/J2N/README.md

 ### Status: Beta

-Much of what is here has been tested pretty thoroughly already and the APIs are pretty stable, however, we are still adding additional components and getting it ready for use in production.
+Much of what is here has been tested pretty thoroughly already and the APIs are pretty stable.
+We anticipate the beta period to be quite short.

 ## NuGet